scottalford75/Remora-docs/docs/source/software/remora-comp-installation.rst

 Installing the Remora component
 ================================

-The Remora component is the SPI interface between LinuxCNC and the LPC17xx/STM32F4 controller board as well as being the LinuxCNC side of the step pulse generators.
+The Remora component is the interface between LinuxCNC and the controller board as well as being the LinuxCNC side of the step pulse generators.
 The Remora Linuxcnc install contains several seperate components.
 You can install them all, or only what you need.
 The components are found in the Remora Repository under

 Remora/LinuxCNC/Components/ :